Deadly force behind the wheel

 Other departments across the state have adopted the PIT maneuver — in some cases leading to disastrous outcomes.

-Last September, a Whitfield County, Ga., deputy used a PIT to end his pursuit of a stolen car.
-The 21-year-old driver, Makayla Whitt, was ejected and thrown 50 feet and her left arm was severed below the elbow, according to police reports.
+In September, a Whitfield County, Ga., deputy used a PIT to end his pursuit of a stolen car.
+The 21-year-old driver, Makayla Whitt, was ejected and thrown 50 feet, and her left arm was severed below the elbow, according to police reports.
 Whitt could not be reached for comment.

 In June 2018, in Monroe County, Ga., a sheriff’s deputy pulled over 28-year-old Guadalupe Garcia because of a suspected window-tinting violation, according to local news reports.
-Garcia fled and the deputy performed a PIT at nearly 76 mph, knocking his Toyota Camry into trees, throwing Garcia and his 19-year-old nephew from the car.
-Garcia died and his nephew told The Post he was hospitalized for at least two weeks.
+Garcia fled, and the deputy performed a PIT at nearly 76 mph, knocking his Toyota Camry into trees, throwing Garcia and his 19-year-old nephew from the car.
+Garcia died, and his nephew told The Post he was hospitalized for at least two weeks.

 The Monroe County Sheriff’s Department did not respond to requests for comment.

-Note: Editor’s note: The videos in this story contain graphic content.